-Within a Unity project there are certain types of game asset which tend to make up the bulk of the space both in memory and on disk.
+Within a Unity project there are certain asset types which tend to make up the bulk of the space both in memory and on disk.
 For most projects, textures are among the biggest culprits, having a heavy impact on both build size and how much memory is needed to run the game efficiently.

 Unity offers a wide selection of texture compression formats which will reduce the size of your texture data without a noticeable compromise in graphical fidelity.
 It also offers preconfigured presets and quality options to streamline the optimization process.